jacksonalvarez12/PersonalSite/README.md

-This is the README
-This is the edited README
+This is the code for my personal site.
+It consits of just a root page and a link to my projects.
+More to come